CpaterCodes/CV/README.md

 Furthermore, I have a desire to work as part of a team and find the common practice of pair programming in the tech industry to be great for my productivity and idea generation.

+I blog on occasion at https://dev.to/cpatercodes about code and related topics.

 ## Skills

 #### Research/Analysis